GSmithApps/csv-aligner/README.md

 Doesn't work with csvs that have:

-- if the longest item in a column has trailing spaces, it breaks
+- We think that vs code is truncating the inlay hints to a max of like 44 characters per line.
 - commas in the data
 - newlines in the data
 - delimiters other than commas